-(ii) Loans to subsidiaries at amortised cost
+(ii) Loans to a subsidiary and a joint venture at amortised cost

-The Company uses three categories of internal credit risk ratings for intercompany loans which reflect their credit risk and how the loss provision is determined for each of those categories.
+The Group and the Company use three categories of internal credit risk ratings for intercompany loans which reflect their credit risk and how the loss provision is determined for each of those categories.
 These internal credit risk ratings are determined through incorporating both qualitative and quantitative information that builds on information from external credit rating companies, such as Standard and Poor, Moody's and Fitch, supplemented with information specific to the counterparty and other external information that could affect the counterparty's behaviour.

-The Company computes expected credit loss for this group of financial assets using the probability of default approach.
-In calculating the expected credit loss rates, the Company considers implied probability of default from external rating agencies where available and historical loss rates for each category of counterparty, and adjusts for forward-looking macroeconomic data such as GDP growth and central bank base rates.
+The Group and the Company compute expected credit loss for this group of financial assets using the probability of default approach.
+In calculating the expected credit loss rates, the Group and the Company consider implied probability of default from external rating agencies where available and historical loss rates for each category of counterparty, and adjusts for forward-looking macroeconomic data such as GDP growth and central bank base rates.

-A summary of the Company's internal grading category in the computation of the Company's expected credit loss model for the intercompany loans is as follows:
+A summary of the Group's and the Company's internal grading category in the computation of the Group's and the Company's expected credit loss model for the intercompany loans is as follows: